devarakondasrikanth/IPService/README.md

 # IPService
 IP Service to Assign Dynamic IP's with in range for multiple Request

+Main IPService dosen't use any Executor Service instead I used BlockingQueues

-Sample Output 500 Ip Addresses Shared among 5000 Requests (Chopped off the output)
+Sample Output 500 Ip Addresses Shared among 30000 Requests executed by 5000 threads(Chopped off the output)

+For simulating the Test Scenario I am using Executor Service.

 IP address assigned -> 221
 IP address Released -> 183